miranj/craft-contact-form-tuner/README.md

     # tell Craft to install the plugin
     ./craft install/plugin contact-form-tuner

 ## Configuration

-All settings for this plugin can be configured from the Control Panel under Settings → Contact Form Tuner.
-You can also configure the plugin programmatically by creating a `contact-form-tuner.php` file in your [config folder][config].
+All settings for this plugin can be configured from the Control Panel under _Settings → Contact Form Tuner_.
+You can also configure the plugin programmatically by creating a `contact-form-tuner.php` file in your [`config/`][config] folder.
 This file supports Craft's standard [multi-environment configurations][multi], and any values defined here will override those set via the Control Panel.

 [config]:https://docs.craftcms.com/v3/config/
 [multi]:https://docs.craftcms.com/v3/config/environments.html#multi-environment-configs